Massachusetts Eviction Moratorium Expires: Full Explanation and FAQ

 What about the CDC moratorium?
 Where does it apply?

 The CDC moratorium does not stop filing.
 The CDC moratorium is applicable to every case in which rent is sought.
 It does not have to be a nonpayment case, it could be cause where nonpayment is listed as a cause.
-We interpret that if you are filing no cause or no fault, and there are arrears, then the CDC moratorium applies.
+We interpret that if you are filing no-cause-stated, and there are arrears, then the CDC moratorium applies.

 What is the CDC declaration?